Sonic2kDBS/long_term_memory/README.md

 ```

 ## Configuration
 You can configure the behavior of the LTM extension by modifying the `ltm_config.json` file.

-The following is a typical example:
+The following is an example of the old config file which uses `BEFORE_NORMAL_CONTEXT`.
+It forces the model to integrate seen memories:
 ```javascript
 {
     "ltm_context": {